-- 1. From the LoadRunner Enterprise navigation toolbar, click and select Test Management (under Testing). - 2.
+- 1. In the LoadRunner Enterprise masthead, click the module name or the dropdown arrow and select Test Management (under Testing). - 2.
 Select your test in the test management tree. - 3.
 Click the Run Test button.
-The Run Performance Test dialog box opens.

-- 4. Click the Reserved Timeslot tab. - 5.
+The Run Performance Test dialog box opens. - 4.
+Click the Reserved Timeslot tab. - 5.
 Select the timeslot you reserved, and click Run.